j-info/ctfsite/walkthroughs/2023-02-13-DriftingBlues6.md

 ## System Access

-Looking at /files see the file we uploaded waiting for us:
+Looking at /files shows the file we uploaded waiting for us:

 ![](images/db8.png)